Awen: Etymology

 Awen derives from the Indo-European root *-uel, meaning 'to blow', and has the same root as the word awel meaning 'breeze' in Welsh and 'wind' or 'gale' in Cornish.

 Historical attestation

-The first recorded attestation of the word occurs in Nennius' Historia Brittonum, a Latin text of c.
-796, based in part on earlier writings by the Welsh monk, Gildas.
-It occurs in the phrase 'Tunc talhaern tat aguen in poemate claret' (Talhaern the father of the muse was then renowned in poetry) where the Old Welsh word aguen (awen) occurs in the Latin text describing poets from the sixth century.
+The first recorded attestation of the word occurs in Nennius's Historia Brittonum, a Latin text of c.
+796, based in part on earlier writings by the monk, Gildas.
+It occurs in the phrase Tunc talhaern tat aguen in poemate claret [Talhaern the father of the muse was then renowned in poetry] where the Old Welsh word aguen (awen) occurs in the Latin text describing poets from the sixth century.